fugue/fregot/README.md

 The REPL displays the code at the next breakpoint, along with the line number.

-In the following example, we set a breakpoint at `test_step` (see [break_example.rego](./examples/break_example/break_example.rego)), activate the breakpoint, then use the `:continue` command:
+In the following example, we set a breakpoint at `test_step` and at `function_a` (see [break_example.rego](./examples/break_example/break_example.rego)), activate the `test_step` breakpoint, then use the `:continue` command:

     fregot.examples.break_example% :break test_step
+    Set breakpoint at fregot.examples.break_example.test_step
+    fregot.examples.break_example% :break function_a
+    Set breakpoint at fregot.examples.break_example.function_a
     fregot.examples.break_example% test_step
     14|   function_a
           ^^^^^^^^^^